Charlotte’s brewery scene is a force to be reckoned with.

 The vibe: Lively without feeling overwhelming.

 Grab a pint of: Golden Monkey, a Belgian-style Tripel with banana and cloves by Victory Brewing (9.5% ABV) Full beer list

 Catawba’s easy-drinking beer and patio with a skyline view makes the new 10,000-square-foot taproom a weekend must.
 Looking for more than just beer?
 Keep up with events like trivia and run club here.

-You should drink a pint of: White Zombie, a Belgian Witbier with unmalted wheat, coriander and orange peel (5.1% ABV)
+Grab a pint of: White Zombie, a Belgian Witbier with unmalted wheat, coriander and orange peel (5.1% ABV) Full beer list

 Owner Ben Dolphens describes Divine Barrel’s beer as a “good mixture of different experiments” that take on classic styles – think a saison refermented with Brettanomyces and Polish grodsizkies with aji limon peppers.

 Location: NoDa,3701 North Davidson Street